theinnbox/theinnbox.github.io/_posts/2018-06-24-how-to-see-it-all-while-traveling.markdown

 <p class="f3 pb2" style="max-width: 650px; margin: auto; font-family: 'Gilroy-ExtraBold';">1.
 Identify legitimate "FOMO" from forced "FOMO".</p>

 <p class="pb4-ns pb3" style="max-width: 650px; margin: auto;">
 90% of travel writers are going to tell you to skip any popular tourist attractions on the basis of it being too crowded, or "ruined".
 I actually have an issue with this hipster approach to travel.
 Some places are popular <i>for a reason</i> and you shouldn't deprive yourself of an experience just because other people want to experience it too.
 Approaching popular attractions with the positive mindset that I'm going to experience this place with other humans from all around the world usually makes me a little more zen about dealing with crowds.
-Now, while crowds don't bother me as much: lines and exorbitant entrance fees do.</p>
+Now, while crowds don't bother me as much, lines and exorbitant entrance fees do.
+I still need a way to suss out what's worth the time and the cost.</p>

 <div class="fl pb2 w-100">
 <img src="../images/seeitall/01.png">